smcgdub/Discover-Ireland-MS2-Project/testing.md

 1. The "One undefined variable" on lines 5 and 15 i have ignored.
 I used the official Email JS Documentation as my guide and the contact us form on each page has been tested thoroughly and it is working exactly as intended.

-**IMPROVE PERFORMANCE OF THE EMAIL.JS FILE**

-* I did try to put the email.js file in the JavaScript minifier but it seemed to effect the performance so deleted the minified code and left the original code in this file.

 >
 ### **C) The maps-dublin/cork/galway.js files** ###